ElisePatrikainen/nuxt-useFetchQuery/README.md

 ## Refreshing state

 By default, refreshing is done on the background.
-This means that :
+This means that:
 - useFetchQuery will first display the stale data, and update them once they are revalidated
 - if you use `Suspense`, it will be effective only on the first call, when no data has been fetched yet, and will be disabled on refresh